luke2212/SocialComputing-Project/README.md

 git clone https://github.com/luke2212/SocialComputing-Project
 cd SocialComputing-Project
 ```
 2. Create a virtual environment and install the dependancies as listed in `requirements.txt`.
-This project has been run on Ubuntu 20.04 with a conda environment
+This project has been run on Ubuntu 20.04 with a conda environment using python 3.7

 ```
 conda create -n venv